mesonbuild/meson/docs/markdown/MesonCI.md

 ### Common image setup

 Each docker image has a `/ci` directory with an `env_vars.sh` script.
-This script has to be sourced before running the meson test suite.
+This script has to be sourced before running the Meson test suite.